-Get the latest rulings and practical compliance advice direct to your inbox
+Get the latest rulings and practical compliance advice direct to your inbox Sign up at asa.org.uk/newsletter

-Sign up at asa.org.uk/newsletter
+From 10 May 2018, our online report will contain the following additional information:

-Our online report contains the following additional information:
+Reviewer's report The Independent Reviewer of ASA

-Independent Reviewer's report
+Independent

-The Independent Reviewer of ASA Council rulings, Sir Hayden Phillips, can hear from a party to a complaint to consider whether a Council ruling was fair and reasonable.
+Council rulings, Sir Hayden Phillips, can hear from a party to a complaint to consider whether a Council ruling was fair and reasonable.
 If he thinks there was a substantial flaw in the decision he can recommend changes.
 Sir Hayden reports on cases he independently reviewed in 2017.